The Biltmore Bank of Arizona

 Immediate Past Chairman, Arizona Republican Party

-Arizona Public Service wants to extinguish the independent rooftop solar market in Arizona to protect its monopoly.
+Monopoly utilities want to extinguish the independent rooftop solar market in America to protect their monopoly.
 How?
 They want to eliminate the policy that lets homeowners get fair credit for the surplus power they return to the grid.
 This is called net metering and it's successful in 43 states.
-APS wants the Arizona Corporation Commission to change the rules so the utility can keep homeowners' excess solar energy for free while maintaining its monopoly status.
+Monopoly utilities want to change the rules so the utility can keep homeowners' excess solar energy for free while maintaining its monopoly status.